Mango Juice: Uses, Benefits, Side Effects By Dr. Siddharth Gupta

 There is a need for more research to explore the possible side effects of mango juice.
 It might cause allergies as different foods produce different reactions in individuals.
 Therefore, it is always better to consult a doctor before use.

-Based on my experience, I have observed that both unripe and ripe mangoes contain a significant amount of vitamin C. Vitamin C has been found to help decrease the levels of LDL cholesterol in the body, which is often referred to as “bad” cholesterol.
+Based on my experience, I have observed that both unripe and ripe mangoes contain a significant amount of vitamin C. Vitamin C has been found to help decrease the levels of LDL cholesterol in the body, which is often referred to as “bad” cholesterol5.

 Dr. Rajeev Singh, BAMS